What does a likely letter mean for college admissions?

 What Kind of Letter or Early Write Would You Expect?

-Most likely letters are a way to stay in touch with the school, so many of them also include an invitation to visit.
-A possible letter from Columbia University to a prospective student stated, "We hope you plan to attend one of our two Columbia College Days on Campus weekends...when events for admitted students will include a hosted overnight, visit, the chance to sit in on classes, a tour of New York City, and much more."
+Letters are usually a means to keep connected with the school, and often, they come with an invitation to visit.
+For instance, a potential letter from Columbia University to a future student might say, "We hope you'll consider joining us for one of our two Columbia College Days on Campus weekends.
+During these events, admitted students will have the opportunity to experience a hosted overnight, visit, attend classes, take a tour of New York City, and enjoy a whole lot more."

 Other times, letters will probably warn students that this isn't an official acceptance and that their actions might jeopardize their enrollment.
 An excellent example is this letter that could be sent to a student athlete by Yale University: "Please know that we will carefully review your mid-year and final grades, and that we expect you to maintain your present level of academic performance and personal integrity for the remainder of the year."